Whenever I research how kids learn about money, I come across the same claim:

 When I was looking up this study, I first came across the press release annoucing the findings.

 What was interesting to me is that the press release highlights the business case behind the research.
 Specifically, it mentions Money Advice Service’s 2013/14 Business Plan.
-It also says that it will help them create “products and services.”
-That initially concerned me because I could the research being used to sell these products and services.
+It also says it will help them create “products and services.”
+That initially concerned me because I could see the research being used to sell these products and services.

 The press release also had a notable quote from Whitebread, one of the authors: